open-education-hub/ccas/CCAS_pandoc.md

 This gives us
 $$\frac{(\sqrt{x + 4})^2 + 2(\sqrt{x+4}) - 2(\sqrt{x+4}) -4}{x(\sqrt{x + 4} + 2)}$$

-The numerator reduces to $x$, and the $x$s will cancel out leaving us with $$\frac{1}{\sqrt{x + 4} + 2}$$
+The numerator reduces to $x$, and the $x$'s will cancel out leaving us with $$\frac{1}{\sqrt{x + 4} + 2}$$

 At this point we can direct substitute 0 for $x$, which will give us